Multi-AGV Path Planning Method via Reinforcement Learning and Particle Filters: Methods

 The DDQN algorithm is an enhanced iteration of the Deep Q-Network (DQN) algorithm \citep{b21}.
 In contrast to conventional methods with similar objectives, DDQN mitigates the adverse effects of overestimation by employing the current estimation network to approximate the maximum Q-value of the subsequent state, rather than relying solely on the target network \citep{b23}.
 Within the DDQN algorithm, a target network architecture is established to minimize the loss function, which can be mathematically expressed as follows:

-Where, $y_i$ represents the target Q-value, and $Q(s_i,a_i;\theta)$ represents the predicted Q-value.
+where $y_i$ represents the target Q-value, and $Q(s_i,a_i;\theta)$ represents the predicted Q-value.
 The network is trained using stochastic gradient descent to update the network weights $\theta$ at each time-step $i$, resulting in improved estimates of the Q-values.
-The update expression of the Q-value is shown in Equation:
+The update expression of the Q-value as follows:

-Where, $r_t$ represents the reward value obtained from the corresponding action at time $t$, while $\gamma$ denotes the discount factor.
-The derivative of the loss function with respect to the network parameters $\theta$, in terms of $\gamma$, is expressed as following Equation:
+where $r_t$ represents the reward value obtained from the corresponding action at time $t$, while $\gamma$ denotes the discount factor.
+The derivative of the loss function with respect to the network parameters $\theta$, in terms of $\gamma$, is expressed as follows:

 At this juncture, the update rule for the weights is defined as illustrated in following Equation: